alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 How did I do it?
 Well I correlated the container image version with the ffmpeg package version that I needed.
 Low and belod the image's apk registers point to those versions too, so I simply installed the package from the apk registry and got exactly the right version of ffmpeg I needed.

 Is this the best way?
 No, but it beats the hell out of trying to create a gcc image, downloading an old binary and building that binary in the container.
-I actually pursued this route and ended up with a really long start time for the
+I actually pursued this route and ended up with a really long start time for the container which was fine in isolation, but impossible to